pardhuva/amazon_webpage/README.md

-I was so excited about creating amazon webpage its my first creation
+I was so excited about creating amazon webpage. its my first creation